Farmborough Heights

 AreaSearch analysis reveals Farmborough Heights recording weaker employment conditions than most comparable areas nationwide

-Farmborough Heights has a well-educated workforce with significant representation in essential services sectors.
-The unemployment rate is 5.7%.
+Farmborough Heights has an educated workforce with prominent representation in essential services sectors.
+The unemployment rate was 5.7% as of December 2025.
+This rate is 1.8% higher than Regional NSW's rate of 3.9%.

 Frequently Asked Questions - Employment